Mohamad Shalaby

 From driving spiral arms in galaxies to heating the intracluster medium and seeding Population III stars — the instability provides a new lens on dark matter–baryon interactions across all scales.

-My research here focuses on understanding the microphysics of cosmic ray transport and their significant impact on astrophysical environments, from the interstellar medium to galaxy clusters.
+My research focuses on understanding the microphysics of cosmic ray transport and their significant impact on astrophysical environments, from the interstellar medium to galaxy clusters.
+I have discovered a novel CR-driven instability at intermediate scales that fundamentally changes how cosmic rays interact with surrounding plasma.

 Intermediate-Scale Instability